Ever come across a list like 99 Ways to Get More Traffic to Your Blog and roll your eyes? No? Just me?

-21. Tune Into Trending Topics
+21. Tune Into Trending and Holiday Topics

 There’s always a new trend, meme or hot topic you can use to generate traffic to your blog.
-There’s also an art to turning this type of content into evergreen content but for now I suggest simply jumping on the latest meme in a creative way on your blog.
+There’s also an art to turning this type of content into evergreen content but for now I suggest simply jumping on the latest hot topic in a creative way on your blog.
 This can be a great way to get instant heavy traffic to your blog from people searching for the latest trend.

 I’m gonna pause here and publish this post because even though I said that posts with 99 ways to get traffic are a stretch, I can probably think of at least another 21 off the top of my head.
-I’ll add to the post as I go on but for now, enjoy!

 Up for a challenge?
 Join the 5-Day Blog Traffic Growth Challenge and put the best of these tips to the test on your blog.
 It’s an intensive week of blog growth where I show you HOW to do the best of these tips through a 5-day course with step-by-step instructions plus video to help clear up everything.